 The 24th Senior Officials Meeting of the EMG in 2018 led to the formation of a Coalition to Combat Sand and Dust Storms.
 This was in response to UN General Assembly Resolution 72/225 (2018) and the preceding UN Environment Assembly Resolution 2/21 (2016).

 The EMG’s IMG on Tackling E-waste published the report United Nation’s System-wide Response to Tackling E-waste (2017), highlighted the need for strengthened collaboration among United Nations organisations, with over 20 organisations active in tackling e-waste and over 150 e-waste initiatives having been undertaken since 2004.
 The report offers recommendations on maximizing system-wide coherence towards a life-cycle approach to tackling e-waste.

 The IMG on Environment & Humanitarian Action served as a platform for an established UN-wide collaboration process to engage relevant organisations in the humanitarian and environment sectors in sharing expertise at the policy and programme level.

-- Issue Management Group on Biodiversity
+- Consultative Process on Biodiversity

-The IMG on Biodiversity set out a cooperation based on a multi-sectoral policy perspective to the biodiversity challenge, confirmed that opportunities for improved mainstreaming exist, and demonstrated what a multi-sectoral approach can bring to the development and implementation of the biodiversity agenda.
+The Consultative Process on Biodiversity set out a cooperation based on a multi-sectoral policy perspective to the biodiversity challenge, confirmed that opportunities for improved mainstreaming exist, and demonstrated what a multi-sectoral approach can bring to the development and implementation of the biodiversity agenda.
 The Final Report signifies a milestone in a unique effort by the UN system to join hands in supporting the implementation of the biodiversity agenda by ‘delivering as one’.

 - Issue Management Group on Green Economy